united-manufacturing-hub/united-manufacturing-hub/docs/edge/factorycube-core-deployment.md

 ### Prerequisites

 You need a HTTP server running in your local network containing the configuration files.
-You can setup one with `docker run -d -it -p 80:80 -v "C:\git\united-manufacturing-hub\deployment\factorycube-core-deployment:/usr/share/nginx/html:ro" nginx`
+You can setup one with for example `docker run -d -it -p 80:80 -v "C:\git\united-manufacturing-hub\deployment\factorycube-core-deployment:/usr/share/nginx/html:ro" nginx`

 Package the helm chart with the following command: